SpaceCHI 2025 Program

 9:00 | Keynote 3 – LUNA: Creating the Moon on Earth (Matthias Maurer – Astronaut, ESA) |

-09:30 | Paper session 4a: Human Wellbeing in Extreme Environments |
+09:30 | Paper session 4: Human Wellbeing in Extreme Environments |

 10:30 | Coffee Break |

-10:45 | Paper session 4b: Human Wellbeing in Extreme Environments |
+10:45 | Paper session 4 (cont.): Human Wellbeing in Extreme Environments |

 11:30 | ESA-HRE Presentation by Ann-Kathrin Vlacil |

-12:00 | Recruiter Presentation and Networking with HE Space Operation |
+12:00 | Presentation and Networking with recruiter Medina Djakova from the HE Space Operation / CS Group |

 12:30 | Lunch Break |

-13:30 | Keynote 4 – Multisensory perspective on space exploration (tentative title) (Marianna Obrist – Professor, University College London) |
+13:30 | Keynote 4 – Sensing Space: The Multisensory Experience of Life Beyond Earth (Marianna Obrist – Professor, University College London) |

 14:15 | Paper session 5: HCI Design Methodologies for Space Habitation |